didarmurad2019/Course-Title-Exploring-AI-Machine-Learning-A-Fun-Journey-for-Young-Innovators/README.md

 # BootCamp – Python & AI/ML 🧠
 <br>
-A Creative Coding Bootcamp for Kids (Ages 10–14) 🎨
+A Creative Coding Bootcamp for Kids 🎨
 <br>
 Explore coding and artificial intelligence in a fun and interactive way!
 <br>